GAME RULES AND REGULATIONS

 4. Pitchers are required to use a mask while pitching.

 1. Outfielders, including the rover, must be positioned outside the encroachment line until the pitch is struck.
 If the encroachment line is crossed before the ball is hit, the umpire may award a single or the batter can accept the result of the play.

-2. Defensive players attempting to make a force-out at first base must touch the primary (white) base to record an out or tag runner.
-Tagging the orange base will be the same as missing first base.
+2. Defensive players attempting to make a force-out at first base must touch the primary (white) base to record an out or tag the runner.
+Tagging the orange base will be the same result as missing first base.